evanj/gcplogs/README.md

 This is not about the old "legacy" App Engine, or the App Engine "flexible": One is dead and the other seems useless.
 The old legacy App Engine used to collect all logs from a single request together.
 This was incredibly useful.
 In the new world, you can approximate that by parsing the trace ID from the `X-Cloud-Trace-Context` header.
 The format is `X-Cloud-Trace-Context: TRACE_ID/SPAN_ID;o=TRACE_TRUE`.
 You can then include this trace ID in future log lines, and the tool will collapse the messages.
 For details on the other parts, see the [Stackdriver Trace reference for the X-Cloud-Trace-Context header](https://cloud.google.com/trace/docs/troubleshooting#force-trace).

+The tricky part is the trace log is in the format `projects/PROJECT_ID/traces/TRACE_ID`.
+Not only do you need to parse the trace ID, but you also need to parse the project.
+The good news is in many cases we can auto-detect the project ID.
+On App Engine, it is available in the .

 To report errors to the error report, you need to write out a record that looks like a panic, either as reported by the default Go panic handler, or by the net/http server handler.
 You can make some small edits: